The Shichida 63 day and 65 day Math Dots Flash Cards are practised in the Shichida Method classes.

-The 63 day math program was introduced in around 2009.
+The 63 day math program was introduced around 2009.
 It replaces the older 65 Days Math program.
 However, some Shichida schools might still be using the 65 Day math program.

 Shichida math programs are an "ONLY Math Dots" flash card program.
 There are no numerals flashcards in this program.